 HOA and Condo Fees

-Escrow is an account in which the money related to the purchase of a house can sit-in until the deal is closed, or in some cases, even after it.
+An escrow is an account in which the money related to the purchase of a house can sit-in until the deal is closed, or in some cases, even after it.
 Most of the time, the escrow is operated and used by the buyer’s lender.
-It can hold the earnest money paid by the home buyer or the price of the house until the home sellers make necessary repairs in the properties.
+It can hold the earnest money paid by the home buyer or the price of the house until the home sellers make necessary repairs to the properties.

 Sometimes, even lenders require home buyers to set up an escrow so that the initial year’s costs of owning a house can be paid out of it without pressurizing the home owner’s regular budget, or running the risk of them defaulting on the mortgage payments.